sfigg/commercialization-public/design/device-experiences/OEM-highly-secure.md

 ---
-title: Standards for a secure Windows 10 device
+title: Standards for a highly secure Windows 10 device
 description: This document provice guidance on the minimum standards for purchasing highly secure systems for Windows 10. ms.author: dawnwood ms.date: 11/05/2017